EdidiongEsu/portfolio/README.md

 This is mortality based analysis that focuses on the trend of child death from malaria in Nigeria and its neighbouring countries with respect to the whole world .
 Data was gotten from [UNICEF](https://data.unicef.org/).
 I looked into neonatal and post-neonatal deaths in a bid to see if the right steps had been taken into eliminating natal deaths.
 Comparisons were made with neighbouring countries and deductions were made respectively.

-I wrote about my findings in an aricle on [medium](https://medium.com/@eddy.esu.22/global-reduction-in-infant-mortality-864d1879a217)
+I wrote about my findings in an article on [medium](https://medium.com/@eddy.esu.22/global-reduction-in-infant-mortality-864d1879a217).

 July, 2019